axibase/atsd/changelogs/2017_04/README.md

 ### Issue 3742

-A `Text Column` button was added to the user interface export form.
+Added **Text Column** button to the export form.
 By enabling this button, a text column is displayed for data exported in CSV and HTML formats.

 Now, a [text value](../../api/network/series.md#series-tags-text-value-messages) can be used to annotate a numeric observation without changing the series primary key.
 See
 [Issue 3480](../../changelogs/2017_02/README.md#issue-3480) for more information.